JerryMN/PracticalML/README.md

 ```

 ![](Project_files/figure-html/correlation-1.png)<!-- -->

+However, we are not interested in seeing the correlation between the variables, but rather how these variables as a whole can be used to predict *another* variable -- in this case, correctness of barlifts.

 # **Prediction Model**
 Now for the main part, fitting a model that best predicts the way the barlifts were made.
 To this end, we will use two different models, and the one with highest accuracy will be deemed the best one.
 These models are: